JosepOli/Currency-Wave/README.md

 # Currency Wave

 Currency Wave is an Android application that provides real-time currency exchange rates and allows users to convert currencies.
-The app uses the [Open Exchange Rates API](https://openexchangerates.org/) to fetch the latest exchange rates.
+The app uses the [App Exchange Rate API](https://app.exchangerate-api.com//) to fetch the latest exchange rates.

 ## Features